Ad Auctions for LLMs via Retrieval Augmented Generation: Single allocation segment auction

 \end{assumption} Due to this assumption, one can observe that~\eqref{eq:seg-single-alloc} is equivalent to $b_i\cdot \ctr_i^{(t)}/(\sum_{j \in [n]}b_j \cdot \ctr_i^{(t)})$.
 Thus, it suffices to only deal with the calibrated relevance instead of the actual click-through rates here.

 Our segment auction is presented formally in Figure~\ref{fig:segment-auction}.
 The key idea is to first perturb each agent's score (i.e., bid-per-impression $q_i b_i$) using independent Gumbel random variables, and then run a standard second-price auction.
-The bid perturbation ensures that bidders win following adjusted probabilities~\eqref{eq:seg-single-alloc}.
-This kind of perturbation is known as the Gumbel max-trick, and is also a familiar idea in discrete choice methods in econometrics~\citep{jang2016categorical,train2009discrete}.
+The bid perturbation ensures that bidders win following adjusted probabilities~\eqref{eq:seg-single-alloc}, \ssedit{\eg see~Lemma~\ref{lm:gumbel}}.\SLcomment{Do we provide a proof of this anywhere, for completeness?} \sscomment{Not actually.
+Would it be enough to refer to Lemma~\ref{lm:gumbel}?
+Or would be better to have a proof?}\SLcomment{Yes just referring to that lemma is fine.} This kind of perturbation is known as the Gumbel max-trick, and is also a familiar idea in discrete choice methods in econometrics~\citep{jang2016categorical,train2009discrete}.
 After the segment auction determines the allocation and payment, the LLM outputs $y^{(t)}$ according to the generative model~\eqref{eq:rag-general}.\footnote{We focus on the segment auction with replacement, where the same ad can be selected multiple times across different segments.
 We also implement the segment auction without replacement in Section~\ref{sec:exp}.}